-Table 1.
-Data collection per country ---------- ------ ------------ ----- --------- cases have created evolving territorial systems of governance, since all of them are subject to changes over time, due to party and social pressures for more or less decentralization.
+Although we are comparing individuals in different regions, regions are clustered in countries, which display national particularities.
+The four selected countries are some of the most relevant cases of traditional unitarian states in Western Europe that have undergone a process of decentralization.
+Compared to traditional federal systems, our cases have created evolving territorial systems of governance, since all of them are subject to changes over time, due to party and social pressures for more or less decentralization.
 The creation of the State of the Autonomies in Spain, the 'régionalisation' in France and the federalization of Belgium were relevant processes of transfer of powers from the centre to the periphery during the 80s and beginning of the 90s.
 Few years later, the British devolution created a new meso-level of government in the UK (the Scottish and Welsh governments and the City of London).
-These cases experienced relevant differences amongst them and along timev.
+These cases experienced relevant differences amongst them and along time.
 While Belgium evolved in the 1990s towards a complex federal system, the extent of federalization of the Spanish system has been more controverted (Deschouwer, 2013; Moreno, 2001; Morata 2013).
 The British devolution built an asymmetrical system with strong powers for the devolved institutions (Jeffery, 2013).
 On the contrary, France has implemented an administrative rather than political decentralization process, where powers transferred to the regional level are substantially much more modest and dependent on the national government than in the other three countries (Loughlin 2013).
 However, these differences in levels of powers and political evolution do not prevent us to perform a comparative analysis, since the regional layer - with elected parliaments - has become politically relevant for the political system, and the position of RPM, one of the more influential and valuable political positions in each country.